Taxes on Selling Your House? Here’s a Plain-English Breakdown

 As if the process of selling a house wasn’t complicated enough, lo and behold, Uncle Sam decides to play a mean numerical trick on you when that dreaded tax season rolls around.

 After all, the last thing you want after popping the bubbly in celebration of your big home sale is a surprise letter from the Internal Revenue Service (IRS).
-Or worse yet, finding out after the chips fall that you lost out on big breaks.
+Or worse yet, finding out after the chips fall that you missed out on big breaks.

 Not to worry; we’re here to help you understand the rules, regulations, and stipulations so you can feel more confident about the taxes you owe — or (better yet) don’t owe.